infumap/infumap/docs/cli.md

 CLI commands are split into two categories:

-- **Direct**: These commands work directly with Infumap configuration and data.
+- **Local**: These commands work directly with Infumap configuration and data.
 Generally, you should terminate the corresponding web server instance (if it is currently running) before using these commands.

 - **API**: These commands operate against a running Infumap instance (started with the "web" command) via an HTTP API.

-## Direct Commands
+## Local Commands

 ### web

 Start an Infumap web server.
 By default, configuration will be read from `~/.infumap/settings.toml`.
 If this file does not exist, it will be created automatically (by default).
 Also, suitable on-disk data directories will be automatically created in `~/.infumap` as required.
 In summary, to get a functional Infumap web instance up and running, it is not necessary do anything beyond simply executing `infumap web`.

-In addition to using a settings file, Infumap web server configuration can be specified via environment variables.
+In addition to (or instead of) using a settings file, Infumap web server configuration can be specified via environment variables.
 This approach is particularly useful in containerized deployment scenarios.

-For detailed information on configuring the Infumap web server, refer to [configuration.md](configuration.md).
+For more information on configuring the Infumap web server, refer to [configuration.md](configuration.md).

 Options: